criticalmaps/criticalmaps-ios/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a problem or unexpected behavior in Critical Maps iOS
-title: ''
+title: "[Bug] "
-labels: ''
+labels: bug
 assignees: ''
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## Description

+Briefly describe the bug.

+## Steps to Reproduce

-Steps to reproduce the behavior:
+List the steps to reproduce the issue.

-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
+3.
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+## Expected Behavior

+What did you expect to happen?

+## Actual Behavior

+What actually happened?

+## Device & Version Info

+- Device model:
+- iOS version:
+- App version:

+## Screenshots or Logs

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or logs to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+## Willing to submit a pull request?

+- [ ] Yes!
+I’d like to help fix this bug.
+- [ ] No, I can’t right now.

+---

+Thank you for reporting!